tuftsceeo/IoT/EV3/README.md

 What are the function names?
 --------------
 Check out FunctionList.txt for a basic (incomplete) list of functions you can call and what to pass in, as well as for links to helpful resources.
-If there is something you need that if missing, bring it up as an issue and I can add it.
+If there is something you need that is missing, bring it up as an issue and I can add it.

 This project is funded by the LEGO Group.
 --------------